lsst-sqre/phalanx/docs/admin/create-environment.rst

    The most frequently used method of providing that file system is NFS mounts, but you may instead want to use persistent volume claims or a different file system that's mounted on the Kubernetes cluster nodes and exposed to pods via ``hostPath``.
    Whatever storage you choose, you will need to configure appropriate mount points in :px-app:`nublado` when you configure each application in the next step.

 #.
+Enable the applications this environment should include in :file:`environments/values-{environment}.yaml`.
    For each enabled application, create a corresponding :file:`values-{environment}.yaml` file in the relevant directory under `applications <https://github.com/lsst-sqre/phalanx/tree/main/applications/>`__.
    Customization will vary from application to application.
    The following applications have special bootstrapping considerations: